Achilles Tendon Pain: Causes, Symptoms

 While this condition is famously associated with tennis players, it affects a wide range of people in different occupations and hobbies.
 Individuals in manual jobs like carpentry, plumbing, painting, and chefs commonly develop tennis elbow due to frequent arm and wrist movements.

 People who engage in activities like badminton, squash, or golf may also experience this issue.
 Additionally, repetitive computer use or frequent lifting of heavy objects can lead to similar strain on the tendons.
-This is why it’s essential to recognise the early signs and address them promptly.
+It’s essential to recognise the early signs and address them promptly.

 • Outer part of the elbow (most typical)